Sylhet: Administration

 Robert Lindsay, who served as the District Collector of Sylhet from 1778 to 1790, mentioned Sylhet in his autobiography, Oriental Miscellanies: Anecdotes of Indian Life, as 'a small bazaar (market)'.
 He wrote, "The town was then merely a small market.
 The inhabitants’ houses were situated on the hills and hidden behind forests and jungles."
-Exactly 100 years after his tenure, in 1878, Sylhet was upgraded into a municipality with an approximate area of about 1.75 square kilometers.
+Exactly 100 years after his tenure, in 1878, Sylhet was upgraded into a municipality with an approximate area of about 1.75 square kilometres.
 The civic body of Sylhet was formed according to the Sylhet City Corporation Act, 2001, which came into effect on April 10, 2001.
-On July 28, 2002, Sylhet Municipality board was upgraded to a City Corporation, which covered an area of 26.50 square kilometers and was divided into 27 wards.
+On July 28, 2002, Sylhet Municipality board was upgraded to a City Corporation, which covered an area of 26.50 square kilometres and was divided into 27 wards.
 Currently, the city is administered by the Sylhet City Corporation.
 On August 31, 2021, a gazette notification was issued to expand the area of Sylhet City Corporation.
 According to the gazette, several mouzas from four unions of Sylhet Sadar Upazila and three unions of Dakshin Surma Upazila were included in the City Corporation.
 Subsequently, the expanded areas were reorganized and boundaries were defined on a ward basis under Sections 29 and 30 of the Local Government (City Corporation) Act, 2009.
-Currently, the City Corporation consists of 42 wards and covers an area of 79.5 square kilometers.
+Currently, the City Corporation consists of 42 wards and covers an area of 79.5 square kilometres.
 At present, Sylhet is the district-headquarters as well as the divisional headquarters of the districts of Sunamganj, Habiganj, Moulvibazar and Sylhet District.
 The Sylhet City Corporation is responsible for the services that are provided within the city which includes traffic, roads, garbage collection, water supply, registrations and many others.
 The corporation consists of the Mayor and 22 other commissioners, and focuses on the development of the city.
 Sylhet is divided into 6 metropolitan thanas (police stations), 42 wards, and 1224 mahallas.